zeromq/netmq/docs/beacon.md

         }
     }

-Example on how to use the bus:
+### Node implementation

+A node on the bus might resemble:

     :::csharp
-    static void Main(string[] args)
-    {
     using (NetMQContext context = NetMQContext.Create())
     {
         // create a bus using broadcast port 9999 var actor = Bus.Create(context, 9999);

         // beacons publish every second, so wait a little longer than that to
         // let all the other nodes connect to our new node Thread.Sleep(1100);

         // publish a hello message
         // note we can use NetMQSocket send and receive extension methods actor.SendMore(Bus.PublishCommand).Send("Hello?");

         // receive messages from other nodes on the bus while (true)
         {
             string message = actor.ReceiveString();

             if (message == "Hello?")
             {
                 // another node is saying hello
                 Console.WriteLine(message);

                 // send back a welcome message
                 actor.SendMore(Bus.PublishCommand).Send("Welcome!");
             }
             else
             {
                 // it's probably a welcome message
                 Console.WriteLine(message);
-                }
             }
         }
     }